clainchege2/AI_Coding_Agent/README.md

 # AI_Coding_Agent
-In this project, you will build an system that can review pull requests in GitHub repos and suggest improvements to the code using AI
+In this project, I build a system that Use an agentic approach for the review process through multiple LLM API calls, where each LLM call is responsible for a different part of the review process.